Call for Submissions

 Genre Guidelines

-We only publish work that fits with our mission
+We publish work that fits with our mission.

 All submissions should include a brief biographical note, including former publications if relevant.
 If you have not published before, we are still eager to read your work.

-• Visual Art: No more than three images, saved as high-quality JPEG files.
+- Visual Art: Up to three images, saved as high-quality JPEG files.
 We prefer two-dimensional media and publish one cover image per issue.

 Format